Supply-Chain-Data-Hub/full-stack-hiring-takehome/README.md

 - To stop this, Run "docker-compose down"

-## Pull my docker image and run using Docker (Optimal Step to make the app up & running to check in browser)
+## Pull my docker image from my dockerhub repository and run using Docker

 - Download Docker (i.e Docker Desktop) if it is not installed in your system and install it.
   - Ensure Docker & Docker Desktop installed in your system.